Last updated: April 1, 2020

 3.5 File Size

 3.5.a Please Note: Users may experience problems importing large packages.
-Make sure all of your assets are as optimized as they can be or if applicable, your submission should be split into multiple packages to help prevent issue with users downloading your content.
+Make sure all of your assets are as optimized as they can be or if applicable, your submission should be split into multiple packages to help prevent issues with users downloading your content.

 4. Content Specific Guidelines